oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 ## How to install a a service mesh ?

-For the purposes of this lab we've chosen to use Linkerd as it's a long standing service mesh implementation and is a CNCF supported project.
+For the purposes of this lab we've chosen to use Linkerd as it's a long standing service mesh implementation and is the only CNCF supported service mesh project (at the time of writing.)
 It also has a reputation for being simple to install and use.

-Linkerd is in two parts, the linkerd command which runs local to your environment (similar to the kubectl command) and the linkerd control pane which runs in your Kubernetes cluster (similar to the kubernetes cluster management elements) and manages the data plane.
+Linkerd is in two parts, the linkerd command which runs local to your environment (similar to the kubectl command) and the linkerd control pane which runs in your Kubernetes cluster (similar to the Kubernetes cluster management elements) and manages the data plane.

 These instructions are based on the [Getting started](https://linkerd.io/2/getting-started/) page at Linkerd.io